 Directed by Edward Dein

 Of all the promising starlets of the late ‘forties, Coleen Gray takes the prize for appearing in the most interesting classics without becoming a first-class star.
 She’s great in the noirs Kiss of Death, Nightmare Alley, The Sleeping City and Kansas City Confidential.
 She’s unforgettably tragic in Red River and unforgettably pitiful in Kubrick’s The Killing.
 But most of the rest is lesser westerns, TV work and a trio of odd horror/sci-fi pix.
 She has a reasonable part in the modest The Vampire, but our best advice is to steer clear of the dismal Phantom Planet.

 The view of relationships is so bleak, the show resembles one of those films noir in which most every cast member ends up a murder victim.
 Out of six major characters, we have two murderous women, one male eager to use his wife as a guinea pig, two weak and foolish men, and one more female who might be likable if she weren’t just as willing to kill for what she wants.

 Movies about rejuvenation fantasies are usually straightforward.
 People sometimes make themselves younger via a pact with the devil, or by stealing ‘life-force’ from other people, one way or another.
 The Leech Woman follows the second path, and its mechanism for youth is worked out as cleverly as a classic fable.
 In most stories the secret of youth is held by one person, who must hide his rejuvenation crimes from others.
 In this tale, three people know of Malla’s magic ritual.
 Each has a separate selfish agenda.
 Depending on the breaks, each is willing to sacrifice the other two.

-June has no use for Malla’s admonition that the potion is meant to be a one-time thing, to permit a youthful fling before death.
+June doesn’t listen to Malla’s admonition that the potion is meant to be a one-time thing, to permit a youthful fling before death.
 The materialistic June of course ignores that instructive advice: she’ll try to stay young indefinitely, even if it means a future of killing men.
 The movie’s exaggerated logic proposes that Old Age has no value.
 Youthful looks and vitality are everything — feelings and ethics mean nothing.